millerdev/WorQ/readme.txt

 Completed

-x - Rename (Redis|Memory)Queue to TaskQueue (like WorkerPool) xx - Improve performance of RedisQueue.get with a transaction x   prevent race to remove task_id from queue by only having one broker do that
+x - Task(..., id=...) - Do not allow duplicate task ids in Queue x - Deferred.ignore_result x - Rename (Redis|Memory)Queue to TaskQueue (like WorkerPool) xx - Improve performance of RedisQueue.get with a transaction x   prevent race to remove task_id from queue by only having one broker do that